Some things haven’t changed: Payroll professionals are an integral part of every business that has employees to pay and taxes to withhold.

 3. Salaries are going up

-Starting pay levels for payroll professionals are expected to increase an average of 3.5 to 3.8 percent in 2017, according to Robert Half's latest Salary Guide for Accounting and Finance.
+Starting pay levels for payroll professionals are expected to increase an average of 3.5 to 3.8 percent in 2017, according to the Robert Half Salary Guide.
 No matter what side you're on — hiring or job seeking — you should know the projected salary numbers for payroll clerks and payroll managers.

 A payroll clerk, for instance, can expect to make $34,500 to $50,250 in the coming year, depending on company size and region.
 The average starting salary for payroll managers and supervisors ranges from $44,750 to $98,750, according to the Salary Guide.